elliotperviz/cmms/md/C01_02/README.md

 perviell@postel 5-prod$ ls
 equ_final.data prod.in  rdf.gp
 ```
-(Note: `rdf.gp` is a gnuplot script we will use later to plot the radial distribution function)
+(Note: `rdf.gp` is a gnuplot template we will use later to plot the radial distribution function - you can open it with `vim` to see what is happening.)

 Use `vim` to inspect the input file
 ```bash